Report a Missing or Unidentified Person

 - Check with the person’s school or workplace about recent attendance

-- If a computer or device they used may have information, do not use it and tell the police
+- If a computer or device they used may have information on their disappearance, do not use it and tell the police

 Resources